Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 Oprah will love this book.
 If the story is solid and the writing is strong, there’s no reason an author should feel obligated to proclaim that a book is the next Harry Potter.
 Don’t promise what you have no control over.
 Your work should speak for itself.

 Writer’s Relief works closely with clients to prepare powerful query letters and target them to the best-suited agents.
-If you’re not ready for our intensely effective Full Service program, check out our A La Carte services.
-We can do as much or as little as you like, to help build up your bio and get your submissions to the literary agents and editors who will be most likely to enjoy your work!
+And through effective research and pinpoint targeting, we can help build your bio and get your submissions to the literary agents and editors who will be most likely to enjoy your work!